 Job security is a thing of the past and will only get worse as more and more jobs become automated.
 Even those employed at larger companies may not be employed by those companies.
 Just above 40% of Americans have what are considered “contingent” jobs; agency temp jobs, on-call jobs, or contract jobs, part-time jobs, or are self employed.

 Companies no longer share their success with employees in the form of raises and benefits, profits are now only the preserve of shareholders.

 Home prices are out of reach for many Americans as is a college education.
 Pensions are now part of a by gone era.
 Only 4% of American workers in the private sector have a pension as their only retirement account, down from 60% in the early 1980’s.

 In these circumstances, you can see why the old advice doesn’t work.
 Getting a college degree, if you can afford it at all (you can, just not in the traditional way), is no longer the almost certain path to the upper middle class it once was.
 If you do manage to get a degree, it’s hard to save for a home or anything else when your student loan payments are so high.

 If your employer doesn’t offer a 401k, you may never know there is such a thing as tax-sheltered savings or find out much later in life and lose out on all of the time that money had to compound which is how money really grows.

 The study is based on 235 families from all across the United States.
 For one year they gave the authors access to every detail of their financial lives.
 The families were not among the poorest nor were they among the richest.
-A quarter were below the poverty line, half were at or making two times the poverty line, and a quarter were above the prior group.
+A quarter was below the poverty line, half were at or making two times the poverty line, and a quarter were above the prior group.

 To understand what that means, federal poverty guidelines for a family of four is $24,600 per year.